 9. Unwind at the beach

-Looking to relax by the seaside?
-You've come to the right place.
-Whether you choose the famously mosquito-free Inch Arran Park beach, the warmest salt water in Canada at Parlee Beach Provincial Park, the breathtaking views of sunrises and sunsets over the mighty Northumberland Strait at Murray Beach Provincial Park, or one of the many in between, your only challenge will be having to choose.
+Relax at the seaside at beautiful Inch Arran Park beach, the warmest salt water in Canada at Parlee Beach Provincial Park, the breathtaking views of sunrises and sunsets over the mighty Northumberland Strait at Murray Beach Provincial Park, or one of the many in between.
+Your only challenge is choosing between them!